Utkarsh1087/Utkarsh1087/README.md

 <tr>
 <td width="70%" valign="top">

-**Co-Founder & Full Stack Developer — [rpar.in](https://rpar.in)**
+**Co-Founder & Full Stack Developer at [rpar.in](https://rpar.in)**
 <br/>
 *Jan 2026 – Present*

 [rpar.in](https://rpar.in) · *Repair Services Marketplace*

 **The Entrepreneurial Journey:**
-- 💡 Identified a real-world gap in the repair services market and co-founded rpar.in from scratch
+- 💡 Spotted a real gap in the repair services market and co-founded rpar.in from scratch
-- 🏗️ Sole technical co-founder — making every product, architecture, and business decision from day one
+- 🏗️ Sole technical co-founder making all product, architecture and business decisions from day one
-- ⚙️ Architecting the full stack using MERN + Next.js; designing scalable APIs and database schemas
+- ⚙️ Building the full stack with MERN + Next.js, designing scalable APIs and database schemas
-- 🎨 Owning end-to-end product development — from wireframes to production deployments
+- 🎨 Owning the entire product lifecycle from wireframes to production deployments
-- 📈 Driving growth strategy, user acquisition, and technical roadmap simultaneously
+- 📈 Running growth strategy, user acquisition and technical roadmap all at once
-- 🤝 Managing co-founder dynamics, vendor relationships, and early user feedback loops
+- 🤝 Handling co-founder dynamics, vendor relationships and early user feedback loops

 **Impact:**
-- Taking a 0 → 1 product from idea to a live, production platform
+- Taking a 0 to 1 product from idea to a live production platform
-- Building in public as a student founder while still in college
+- Building as a student founder while still in college

 </td>
 <td width="30%" valign="middle">